 I recently read an article in which the author used the phrase “practicing gratitude.”
 Now, I don’t know how you would take that, but it sounded to me like gratitude might be something that doesn’t necessarily come naturally to us!
 The Oxford Languages Dictionary defines gratitude as “the quality of being thankful; readiness to show appreciation for and to return kindness.”

-Oh, there are some things we are immediately and openly grateful for, like a nice sunny day (but not too hot), rain after a long drought (but not too much rain), an unexpected (but, of course, well-deserved) bonus at work,… Can you see the problem!?
+There are some things we are immediately and openly grateful for, like a nice sunny day (but not too hot), rain after a long drought (but not too much rain), an unexpected bonus at work… Can you see the problem?

-On the other hand, most of us agree that there are some things for which we shouldn’t be expected to be grateful, like an accident, a dire diagnosis from the doctor, losing our job, a government shutdown that results in getting laid off or being required to work without pay for an extended period of time.
+On the other hand, most of us agree that there are things for which we shouldn’t be expected to be grateful, like an accident, a dire diagnosis, losing a job, or a government shutdown that leads to financial hardship.
 Surely no one should be expected to be grateful in those circumstances, right?

-Well, it appears that God has a different idea of what situations deserve a response of gratitude!
-Paul tells us in 1 Thessalonians 5:18 to “give thanks in all circumstances; for this is God’s will for you in Christ Jesus” (emphasis added).
+It appears that God has a different idea of what situations deserve a response of gratitude.
+Paul tells us in 1 Thessalonians 5:18 to “give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”
 All circumstances.
 Every one of them.
 Even the bad ones.

-As we celebrate Thanksgiving this year, take the time to ask God to show you how you can be grateful, even when all around you seems to be falling apart.
-Just a few verses to get you started:
+As we celebrate Thanksgiving this year, take the time to ask God to show you how to be grateful even when life feels overwhelming.
+Here are a few verses to get you started:

 Psalm 100 lists several things for which we can and should be grateful.
-Why not make this your prayer?
+Why not make this your daily prayer of thanksgiving?

 “Shout for joy to the Lord, all the earth.
 Worship the Lord with gladness; come before him with joyful songs.
 Know that the Lord is God.
 It is he who made us, and we are his; we are his people, the sheep of his pasture.
 Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name.
 For the Lord is good and his love endures forever; his faithfulness continues through all generations.”

 Need more practice in feeling and showing gratitude?
-Just enter “verses on gratitude” in your favorite browser, and use the lists that pop up to help you as you learn to “Give thanks to the Lord, for he is good, for his steadfast love endures forever” (Psalm 136:1).
+Search “verses on gratitude” in your favorite browser, and use the lists that pop up to help you as you learn to “Give thanks to the Lord, for he is good; his steadfast love endures forever” (Psalm 136:1).